 - Presence time in lectures: 45 hours;

-- Exercises at home: 35 hours;
+- Exercises at home (self-reading at home and further assignments (allocation may vary upon host university's policy): 70 hours;

-- Readings: 35 hours;

 - Preparation for exams: 20 hours.

-- Attend classes and interact at academic level in German. - Understand and apply specific methodological approaches taught. - Read and analyze scientific contents related to the accounting and to further aspects of business both in German and in English. - Understand and elaborate on real life applications of the taught content. - Applied taught contents to the German and the Jordanian business contexts - Communicate, present, and discuss about accounting and other business-related topics in German and in English.
+- Attend classes and interact at academic level in German. - Understand and apply specific methodological approaches taught. - Read and analyze scientific contents related to logistics and to further aspects of business both in German and in English. - Understand and elaborate on real life applications of the taught content. - Apply taught contents to the German and the Jordanian business contexts. - Communicate, present, and discuss about logistics and other business related topics in German and in English.

-The module deepens and expand the knowledge gained by the students in previous modules both in the field of accounting and in other areas of business.
-The module is part of the international experience of the students in Germany and reflects the German dimension of German Jordanian Universities.
-Specific contents vary upon specific module selected and upon the host university's module description and academic policies.
+The module is part of the international experience of the students in Germany and reflects the German dimension of the German Jordanian Universities.
+Specific contents varies upon the specific module selected and upon the host university's module handbook and academic policies.

-The module aims at equipping the students with intercultural, linguistic, and academic competencies in accounting and related fields.
+The module aims at equipping the students with intercultural, linguistic, and academic competencies in logistics and related fields.
 It further prepares the students to understand and interact in the academic and professional environment in Germany.

 - Interactive lectures;

-- Exercises in class and at home;
+- · Exercises in class and at home;

-- Further activities and teaching approaches may vary upon host university's policy.
+- Further activities and teaching approaches may vary upon the host university's policy.